Swetlanda/stay-safe-online/readme.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/Swetlanda/stay-safe-online)

-"Stay Safe Online" is a project initiated as part of the Code Institite Hackathon 1.
-It is intended to provide a real-life learning opportunity to work with others on front end web development.
+Project Goals "Stay Safe Online" is an initiative launched during the Code Institute Hackathon 1, aimed at providing a hands-on learning experience in front-end web development while addressing the critical issue of online safety.

-Working in teams of 3, we have been tasked with creating a website which educates users (children and young adults) on how to stay safe online.
-This may include avoiding (or dealing with) cyber bullying, identity theft of phishing scams.
+Our objective, working in teams of three, is to develop a website that educates users on best practices for maintaining online safety, covering topics such as cyberbullying, identity theft, and phishing scams.

-There are 6 pre-defined Learning Outcomes defined to allow trainee coders to put their HTML and CSS skills in to practice:

-**LO1** Design a static Front-End web application using HTML and CSS based on the principles of user experience design, accessibility and responsivity

-**LO2** Test a Front-End web application through the development, implementation and deployment stages

-**LO3** Deploy a Front-End web application to a Cloud platform

-**LO4** Maximise future maintainability through documentation, code structure and organisation

-**LO5** Demonstrate and document the development process through a version control system such as GitHub

-**LO6** Use an Agile methodology to plan and design a Front End Web application
+## Ideation

+## User Goals
+* Access concise information on online safety.
+* Easily navigate to find internet safety tips.
+* Stay updated on recent cybersecurity news.
+* Have a user-friendly helpline form for assistance.

+## Site Owner Goals
+* Offer essential information on online safety with additional reading resources.
+* Provide up-to-date relevant news on cybersecurity.
+* Enable users to contact us conveniently via a message form.

+## Features
+## Landing Page
+* Engaging carousel with a welcome message "How To Stay Safe Online: Quick Guide on Staying Secure Together."
+* Selection of visually captivating images with a clear message.
+* Integration of Bootstrap card functionality for responsiveness and easy access to safety tips.
+* Inclusion of a video on online security to cater to users preferring visual content.
+* Display of three recent news articles to pique interest and relevance.
+## Safety Tips Page:
+* Clearly defined title and summary content.
+* Presentation of key safety tips with the option to explore further.
+* Responsive design to ensure optimal viewing across devices, with tips arranged in rows and collapsible for mobile devices.
+## News Page:
+* Clearly defined title and summary content.
+* Display of recent news articles with images for visual appeal.
+* Responsive layout for optimal viewing experience on various devices, ensuring readability and accessibility.
+## Helpline Form:
+* Inclusion of a user-friendly form for users to contact us if needed.
+* Quick access to the helpline through a dedicated button on the navigation bar for added convenience.

 -----------
 <br>

 Much of the initial design was undertaken using bootstrap, before overlaying bespoke design preferences.

-An agile methodology and principal was employed across 4 days to design and develop the site.
+An agile methodology and principal was employed across 3 days to design and develop the site.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>